 You might view Craigslist as a glorified classifieds site, useful for selling unwanted belongings.
 But it’s also possible to find work here.
 The majority of jobs are quick, one-offs which can be useful if you’re between major projects.

 What this site lacks, however, is the security job sites offer.
 So, be careful who you’re dealing with and at least try to have a meeting and a contract signed before you start any work.

 16. People Per Hour

-People Per Hour is a site I’ve had personal experience and success with.
+People Per Hour is a freelance job website I’ve had personal experience and success with.
 Another site based on the proposal method of applying for work, you can also create something called an ‘hourly’.
 An hourly is a piece of work you list, that you can do for a fixed price.
 Clients are then free to purchase these as and when they need.

 Like any other bidding site, this one takes a commission from your earnings and the amount of proposals you have per month is limited.